 CBAx impact values database

-CBAx contains a database of New Zealand specific publicly available data that organisations can use to value impacts.
+CBAx contains a database of New Zealand specific publicly available data that you can use to value impacts.
 An impact value provides a numerical value in relation to one or more impacts of an initiative.
 In some situations a value may be a cost, in others it could be a benefit or a saving.
 Examples include the costs of an emergency department visit, the cost of the Jobseeker Support benefit and increased income for individuals.
+Agencies have derived the values using a variety of non-market valuation methodologies.
 The values are adjusted to reflect a common time period.
-The CBAx tool allows agencies to add their own values for impacts into the model.
+The CBAx tool also allows you to add your own values for impacts into the model.

-The Treasury invites people to suggest data and information for inclusion in the CBAx database.
+The Treasury welcomes suggestions of values, data or information to include in the CBAx database.
 This may be information that is available and that can be shared, or it may be a request for values that people would find helpful to have included in CBAx.
-The Treasury anticipates refreshing CBAx on an annual basis.

-User-driven improvements to the CBAx tool and its use
+Key changes to the CBAx tool and its use are:

 - Applied Examples of CBAx - Budget 2016 Information Release

 - Applied Examples of CBAx - Budget 2017 Information Release